henesy/awesome-inferno/README.md

 ## Non-Inferno Software

+*Software for interfacing with, or relating to, Inferno and Limbo, but not intended for use under Inferno.*

 * [Python Dis Virtual Machine Tools](https://bitbucket.org/dboddie/dis-virtual-machine-tools-for-python/src/default/)
 * [Python Limbo Executable Packager](https://bitbucket.org/dboddie/limbo-executable-packager)
 * [Python Limbo to Qt Bridge](https://bitbucket.org/dboddie/limbo-to-qt-bridge)